 For the past decade, Soil Born Farms has run its own apprenticeship program for beginner farmers in the region and trained over fifty people.
-In 2016 Soil Born Farms teamed up with the Center for Land-Based Learning to create the first accredited apprenticeship program in California and the country.
-The California Farm Academy apprenticeship program is a collaboration between the Center for Land-Based Learning, Soil Born Farms, the Department of Apprenticeship Standards (DAS) and Los Rios Community College District.
-The goal of this apprenticeship program is to equip beginning farmers with sufficient training, work experience, and business management skills to obtain a secure management position with established farms, or be successful at starting and sustaining their own small farm businesses.
-Note: Application is available in the How to Apply section below >>
+In 2016 Soil Born Farms teamed up with the Center for Land-Based Learning to create the first accredited apprenticeship program in beginning farm and ranch management in California and the country.
+The Program is a collaboration between the Center for Land-Based Learning, Soil Born Farms, the Department of Apprenticeship Standards (DAS) and Los Rios Community College District.
+The goal of this apprenticeship program is to provide a foundation of knowledge and skills that will help apprentices gain a foothold in the industry and advance their farming careers by providing practical experience, valuable skills, connections to farmer mentors, and an industry-recognized credential.

+Soil Born Farms is one of the farms that employs apprentices for their on-the-job training.
+At Soil Born Farms, apprentices will be exposed to all aspects of food production and learn about propagation, greenhouse management, irrigation, soil management, harvesting, marketing and many other associated skills.
 Farm managers work closely with apprentices in the performance of daily farm activities.
 In this type of learning environment, apprentices have the ability to observe and ask questions during the work day about anything related to ecological farming.
 Priorities and problems are discussed during field walks, and the farm managers give informal training on topics related to tasks as they arise.

-Our produce is processed and packed for distribution to several outlets in the county of Sacramento including a weekly on-site farm stand, a Community Supported Agriculture (CSA) program and retail and restaurant sales.
+Our produce is processed and packed for distribution to several outlets in the county of Sacramento including a weekly onsite Farmstand, a Community Supported Agriculture (CSA) program and retail and restaurant sales.

 Apprentices will be responsible for Sunday chores once every 4 to 6 weeks.
 This includes irrigation and greenhouse duties.
 Apprentices will also be expected to work some weekends in the case of special events at the farm.
 Apprentices must have their own health care coverage to engage in this apprenticeship.